-Pierre shared a quote from Les Benet and Sarah Carter that he feels is immensely important for radio stations:
+Pierre shared a quote from Les Binet and Sarah Carter that he feels is immensely important for radio stations:

 “The single most important factor driving brand preference is mental availability.
 How well known a brand is, how easily it comes to mind.
 Brands with low mental availability tend to struggle in favor of more familiar rivals or are not considered in the first place.”

 If you really think about it, this is contrary to how many programmers think about their radio stations.
 Are you thinking about extending the amount of time someone listens every day or week?
 The reality is their lifestyle and habits very well may not permit them to give your station more listening.
 That’s why the answer is to expand the pie and bring more people into the station.
 The way to do that is building awareness.
 That’s done through brand building.

 When focusing on brand building, Pierre points to the use of “fluent devices,” and he wishes more radio stations would use them.
 Exhibit A is a new segment that has become a significant radio advertiser–online sports betting.
 Almost all advertising for these companies is sales activation: “Download our app, get a $50 bonus”; “Get a free play for signing up,” and so on.
 But one company has chosen the brand building route.

 Featuring comedian JB Smoove as Caesar, commercials for Caesars Sportsbook have featured everyone from Halle Berry as Cleopatra to football’s Manning family.
 They are unique, funny, and fun.
 The offer isn’t the star.
 Caesar is the fluent device.

 A fluent device can be a memorable slogan, like Snickers unleashed for years with “You’re not you when you’re hungry.”
 It’s the lonely Maytag repairman.
 It’s memorable and fun, and it builds the brand.